What is a Server?

 A server is a powerful computer that provides data to other computers.
 These other computers are referred to as clients.
 Further, it also manages network resources and operates on a nonstop basis.
 It can handle numerous user requests simultaneously and is equipped with specialized hardware to perform better.

-How Servers Work?
+How Does a Server Work?

 The process starts when a client makes a request that is sent over the network to the server.
 It reacts through its internal software by searching its storage to locate the required data and sending it to the client.
 This communication takes place within milliseconds.
 The server has certain guidelines for maintaining the accuracy of data.

-Advantages and Disadvantages of Server
+What are the Advantages and Disadvantages of a Server?

 Servers have numerous advantages, yet they also have a few drawbacks.